 Three LoCloud Partners were asked to evaluate the situation in their respective countries with respect to the expertise and experience with cloud computing among the small and medium sized cultural institutions, which will be delivering content in to LoCloud.
 The evaluation resulted in the three situation reports cited below.
+All three organizations cited below have extensive experience in working with small and medium cultural heritage institutions.

-Ministerio de Educación, Cultura y Deporte
+Ministerio de Educación, Cultura y Deporte, Spain